top of page

 So then, are we experiencing Reality right now?

-A separate entity has never been and never will be verified to be real.
-Its truth and existence was merely imagined by thought.
-The separate self we believe our self to be is merely a thought with which we exclusively identify.
+A separate entity has never been and never will be verified to be real, only the infinity of Reality is real.
+The seeming truth and existence of the separate self was merely imagined by thought.
+The separate self we believe our Self to be is merely a thought with which we exclusively identify.
 There is nothing more to it than that; a belief in a concept.

 Now, to the question of free will.
-We can see that there is no free will for a separate entity for no such entity actually exists.
+We can see that there is no free will for a separate entity for no such entity fundamentally is.
+Only Reality is and Reality is one infinite, indivisible whole, with no separate parts within it.

 Reality is free to create anything and everything.
 Looking around and within, all we perceive is the creative display of Reality.
-Creativity is all that is going on here as everything.
+Creativity is all that is going on here, as everything perceivable and conceivable.

-When we feel 'I have free will' or 'I create' we are really intuiting the freedom of Reality, our Reality, to modulate its infinitely dynamic substance into all the forms that we perceive.
-That's what we feel when thoughts arise, actions pour forth and speech floods the air; Reality spontaneously creating an appearance of itself.
+When we feel 'I have free will' or 'I create' we are really intuiting the freedom of Reality, our Reality, to modulate its infinitely dynamic Substance into all the forms we perceive.
+That's what we feel when thoughts arise, actions pour forth and speech floods the air; the totality of Reality spontaneously creating an appearance within itself.

-When we believe our self to be a separate entity, it is Reality itself believing or pretending to be a fictitious separate entity, and hence, in this case the feeling 'I have free will' only belongs to the totality of Reality.
+Moreover, when we believe our Self to be a separate entity, it is Reality itself believing or pretending to be a fictitious separate entity.
+There is only one Self, Reality itself.
+Hence, even in this case the feeling 'I have free will' only belongs to the totality of Reality.
 There is no one else to whom it could belong.
 Reality is all that is here.

 The feeling 'I have free will' is an affirmation of the sense of freedom that is an intrinsic attribute of what Reality essentially is.
 Reality is the experience of freedom itself.
 Being infinite, Reality is the only one who is truly free, and therefore, the only one who can feel a genuine sense of freedom.